ronlanla/cover-client-js/docs/programmatic-interface.md

 If the settings parameter is omitted, default settings will be fetched from the Diffblue Cover API (if they have not already been set on the `Analysis` object) and used to run the analysis.

-After calling `Analysis.start` the `settings`, `analysisId`, `computedSettings` and `status` properties of the analysis object will be updated
+After calling `Analysis.start` the `settings`, `analysisId`, `computedSettings` and `status` properties of the analysis object will be updated.
 The `settings` property will contain the settings provided when calling `Analysis.start`, the `computedSettings` property will contain the settings used to start the analysis as returned from the server in the start analysis response.
+If no settings are passed to `Analysis.start` and default settings are used, the `settings` property will not be populated, but the `defaultSettings` property will.

 ```ts
 import { Analysis } from '@diffblue/cover-client';